The Golden Compass (film): Theatrical

-The film premiered in London on November 27, 2007, and was released on December 5, 2007, in British cinemas by Entertainment Film Distributors and released on December 7, 2007, in American cinemas by New Line Cinema.
+The film premiered in London on 27 November 2007, and was released on 5 December 2007, in British cinemas by Entertainment Film Distributors and released on 7 December 2007, in American theaters by New Line Cinema.

 Home media

-The film was released on DVD and Blu-ray formats in the United Kingdom on April 28, 2008, and the United States on April 29, 2008.
-The extra material on the single-disc DVD consists of previews of upcoming New Line Cinema films.
-The two-disc edition includes a commentary from writer/director Chris Weitz, eleven "making-of" featurettes, a photo gallery, and theatrical and teaser trailers.
-The Blu-ray Disc features the same extras from the two-disc DVD edition.
+The film was released on DVD and Blu-ray on 29 April 2008.

 Shortly before the film's release, Weitz suggested that an extended cut of the film could be released on DVD, saying "I'd really love to do a fuller cut of the film"; he further speculated that such a version "could probably end up at two-and-a-half hours."
 This proposed cut would presumably not include the original ending: MTV reported in December 2007 that Weitz hoped to include that material at the beginning of a possible The Subtle Knife adaptation, and that a Compass Director's Cut might feature "a moment" of it as a "teaser." so far, however, no extended version has been released, as of 2014.